 Part of the Casual Hotels chain, this hotel offers up affordable, colourful rooms in the centre of Valencia’s historic city-centre.
 And in line with most other hotels in the chain, it has a great dog-friendly policy.
 Up to 2 dogs are allowed per reservation, up to 25kg (55lb) each, although if you ask nicely they might be flexible.

-Dogs are allowed access to all parts of the hotel, except for the breakfast area, and are supplied with their own bed, bowls and snack.
-A small nightly charge does however apply.
+Dogs are allowed access to all parts of the hotel, except for the breakfast area, and are supplied with their own bed, bowls and snack – make sure to let the hotel know you are bringing a dog.
+A small nightly charge does however apply, unless you book directly.

 Splurge: Petit Palace Plaza de la Reina